 Paws on the ground partners in conservation

-The Livestock Guarding Dog programme is one of CCF’s most successful initiatives.
-We breed and train the dogs at our Model Farm in Namibia, then place them with farmers in ‘hot spots’ of human-wildlife conflict.
-These special animals use their imposing presence and loud bark warn off predators such as cheetahs, stopping farmers from trapping or shooting them.
+The livestock guarding dog programme is one of CCF’s most successful initiatives.
+We breed and train the dogs at our model farm in Namibia, then place them with farmers in ‘hotspots’ of human-wildlife conflict.
+These special animals use their imposing presence and loud bark warn off predators such as cheetahs, stopping farmers from trapping or shooting them in retaliation for killing their livestock.
 The programme is proven to reduce livestock losses to predators by up to 90%.

 Help us care for our dogs